 Later, with the construction of the Arsenale, the Venetians could build up to two of these a day, in a production chain that had to wait until the 20th century to meet its equal.

-Venice History Facts, Building the city.
+Venice’s History Facts, Building the city.

 At home, the wealth from all this trading started to give the artistic form to the city.
 Immediately after Venice had become the capital of the Republic, the construction of the three most significate buildings started, The Doges Palace, The Saint Marks church, and the Belltower, although nothing of these original structures remain today.
-There were quite a few religious buildings, as the Catholic church were the only ones with enough gold to start projects like that, apart from the state.
+There were quite a few religious buildings, as the Catholic church was the only one with enough gold to start projects like that, apart from the state.
 The churches of San Pietro in Castello, San Canciano, and Chiesa di San Polo are some.